oslabs-beta/LogYard/README.md

         `docker compose up`

-    4. Open Docker Desktop and navigate to Containers.
+    4. Open Docker Dashboard and navigate to Containers.

     5. To open the LogYard application, click on the logyard app_container running on port '5555:5555'.